-Directors (in alphabetical order) Phil Barker, Steven Bowns, Chris Hanley, Sue Laflin-Barker and Nigel Spinks.
+Directors (in alphabetical order) Phil Barker, Chris Hanley, Sue Laflin-Barker and Nigel Spinks.

-To contact any one of us, please email our Christian name @wrg.me.uk
+To contact any one of us, please email our Christian name followed by "@wrg.me.uk"

-Our long term aim is still to produce as many as possible of the original WRG books as quickly as possible.
+Our partner Steven Bowns died earlier this year and will be greatly missed.
+Despite this loss, our long term aim is still to produce as many as possible of the original WRG books as quickly as possible.

 | De Bellis Magistrorum Militum Version 2.1. by Phil Barker. |

 DBMM was a radical development of earlier rule sets which kept many structures and much of the basic data.
 The most major difference was simulating command and control more realistically and in particular emphasizing the C-in-C's plan.
 This inspired its title, "For or about the Wars of the Masters of Soldiers".
 It has been used in a large number of competitions around the world, as well as several of the large multi-player historical refights organised annually by the Society of Ancients and the earlier versions have been translated into several other languages.
 VERSION 2.1 is now available and contains updated rules, extensive diagrams and a few sample army lists.

 PAPERBACK.
 Size: US Letter 20.95cm x 27.30cm.
 88 pages ISBN 978-0-244-77280-2.

 These are revised editions, produced by Phil Barker, for use with the De Bellis Magistrorum Militum wargame rules.